extendr/extendr/paper.md

 # Summary

-The programming language [Rust](https://www.rust-lang.org) continues to gain popularity with developers due to a strong emphasis on safety, performance and productivity [@perkelWhyScientistsAre2020].
+The programming language [Rust](https://www.rust-lang.org) continues to gain popularity with developers due to a strong emphasis on safety, performance, and productivity [@perkelWhyScientistsAre2020].
 As a general-purpose, low-level programming language, Rust has a wide variety of potential uses in both commercial and research applications where performance is important.
 Commercial examples include web development and game development, and in the research domain Rust is increasingly being